Information Control Division: Activities

 Lastly, the Film, Theater, and Music control branch determined which films and other media productions were allowed to be played in Germany.
 Through film licensing hand-outs for German producers, and through the screenings of potential American films to be broadcast, the ICD selectively chose what kind of films, music, and theater productions the German public in the U.S. occupied sector would consume.
 After the war, all theaters and film-viewing institutions were ordered to be shut down and many of the film studios were converted into storage spaces.
 The law regarding this shutdown was amended in 1945, but in the absence of the German film content and German dominance within their film industry, American films and media were shipped in and broadcast with content that emphasized democratic values and ideals for the stated purpose of reeducating the German public.
 Many of the films from American film industries that were banned were ones that touched on specific political topics and representations that reflected the recent events of World War II.
 The ICD brought in American civilians with experience in the American film industry to help the reeducation process on this front.

 In late 1946, there was a considerable uptick in the amount of criticism of American-occupied Germany polices coming from the Soviet-occupied territory of Germany through their Soviet-controlled press.
-Shortly after, in response to this criticism, the ICD launched a covert campaign to produce anticommunist propaganda in America-occupied Germany to fight the charges produced by Soviet propaganda.
+Shortly after, in response to this criticism, the ICD launched a covert campaign to produce anti-communist propaganda in the U.S. zone to fight the charges produced by Soviet propaganda.
 One of the most important ways they broadcast this propaganda was through the radio control branch.

-The ICD and many other military activities in the American-occupied Germany shifted from anti-Nazism and anti-fascism messaging to anti-communist propaganda-to the disapproval of a number of ICD employees.
-In 1947, the ICD led Radio Stuttgart hosted a talk series called "The America View", wherein the talk show host would explicitly call on listeners to denounce communism, labeling it as a "threat".
+The ICD and many other military activities in the American-occupied Germany shifted from anti-Nazism and anti-fascism messaging to anti-communist propaganda – to the disapproval of a number of ICD employees.
+In 1947, the ICD led Radio Stuttgart hosted a talk series called "The America View", wherein the host would explicitly call on listeners to denounce communism, labeling it as a "threat".
 This new direction, and the beginning of tense relations between the United States and the Soviet Union, also caused many ICD employees to fall under scrutiny of having communist or Marxian ties.